morven2018/rest-client-app/README.md

 ### Description

-This is a browser REST Client developed to simplify APIs workflow.
-Quickly send requests with any method, header, or body.
-Use environment variables to switch between setups instantly, and never lose a result with automatic request history.
-This is a tool for developers building and integrating APIs.
+This is a browser-based REST Client developed to simplify API workflows.
+Quickly send reswitch between setups instantly, and never lose results with automatic request history.

 ### ✨ Features